 This web site may contain the names and images of Aboriginal and Torres Strait Islander people now deceased.
 It also contains links to sites that may use images of Aboriginal and Islander people now deceased.
 We apologise for any distress that may occur.

 Acknowledgement of Country

 The University of Melbourne acknowledges the Traditional Owners of the lands on which of our campuses are situated.
 We pay our respects to their Elders both past and present and extend that respect to all Aboriginal and Torres Strait Islander Australians who have made a contribution to the life of the University community.

 The University of Melbourne welcomes Aboriginal and Torres Strait Islander students to all courses and programs, and Murrup Barak is here to help future students discover their options and start studying.
-Murrup Barak supports the Indigenous student community and delivers an integrated educational and cultural program to ensure that Indigenous students have every opportunity for success in their studies.
+Murrup Barak supports the Indigenous student community and delivers an integrated program to ensure that Indigenous students have every opportunity for success in their studies.

 - Current Students

 Murrup Barak provides a range services and events to support your academic, personal and cultural wellbeing, and enhance your learning experience.Find Out